Exuma Yacht Charter

 Several major national and international airlines have flights to Great Exuma.
 Regular chartered flights service Staniel Cay, Black Point and Farmer’s Cay in the Exuma Cays.

-Sailing time from Nassau is under 3 hours to the northern cays.
+Sailing time on Exuma charters from Nassau is under 3 hours to the northern cays.

 Both Highbourne Cay and Staniel Cay are available as all inclusive day charters from Nassau.

 Custom 7 day yacht charter itineraries can depart from Nassau and island-hop through the Cays.
-Alternatively, board your charter yacht in George Town on Great Exuma and island-hop through the Exuma Cays to Nassau.
+Alternatively, board your charter yacht in George Town on Great Exuma and island-hop from there to destinations of your choice.

 - Swim with the pigs on Pig Beach.
 Whenever a boat arrives, they swim out to it and expect to be fed, a practice that's been going on for years.

 - Thunderball Grotto is a fantastic underwater cave system great for snorkeling, diving, and wading.
 It is teeming with colourful, exotic marine life.
 Named after the James Bond film which was shot here.